dotnet-architecture/eShopOnContainers/azure-docs/builds/xamarin-android.md

 # Xamarin Android Build

-Follow these steps to create a VSTS build for your eShopOnContainers app.
+Follow these steps to create a VSTS build for your eShopOnContainers app (android).

 **Note**: This document assumes basic knowledge about creating builds and configuring external VSTS connections